tangollama/cis411_lab3/labreports/LAB_ns1302.md

 # Step 5: Explore your performance data
 * What are your observations regarding the performance of this application?
+    It seemed like the performance was all over the place.
+I had some request that went through very fast, and others that were very slow.
+After looking at the data, there was a total of 5 transactions that were 'satisfied', 3 transactions that were 'tolerating' and 5 transactions that were 'frustrated".
 * Is performance even or uneven?
 * Between queries and mutations, what requests are less performant?
 * Among the less performant requests, which ones are the most problematic?